If you’ve been working with WordPress for any time now, you’ve probably heard of Google Fonts.

 Most themes integrate with Google Fonts to provide hundreds of free font options.
 For instance, all of our Pro Upgrades include this integration to add hundreds of fonts to choose from.

-While you may or may not be familiar with it, there are lots of cool features that the average user totally overlooks, and many of these features can be quite helpful for creating a beautiful website.
+While you may or may not be familiar with it, there are lots of cool features that the average user totally overlooks, and many of these features can be quite helpful for choosing the right font for your website.

 In this tutorial, you’ll find five practical features you can use in Google Fonts to make great font selections for your brand